Town of Cary

 Solar Energy

-The Town of Cary, including citizens, businesses and the municipality itself, utilizes solar energy in many different ways, and has for years.
 The North Carolina Sustainable Energy Association analyses the solar use across the state, and in 2021 put out a Cary and Solar Report detailing how Cary is doing compared to sister municipalities.
 This report showed how Cary is a community leader in solar production compared to many communities its size, and still has opportunities to grow!

 Carbon Reduction Recommendations